zingale/slack_grader/README.md

 * add point values (so some comments can be worth more)

-* better matching of name to slack ID (to ensure uniqueness)

 * cache the user list (add a --refresh option to reload it?)

 * better support for multiple classes (setting a default class)